 The purpose of the Genetically Engineered Mouse Facility (GEMF) is to provide technologically advanced and efficient mouse mutation resources to faculty members at the institution.
-Modifications to the genome utilizing direct DNA injection and ES cell mutagenesis, cryopreservation, in vitro fertilization and rederivation of mouse lines are all technologies supported by the facility.
+To modify the genome, we perform direct DNA injection for standard transgenesis and CRISPR-mediated gene targeting.
+We also perform ES cell mutagenesis followed by blastocyst injection to generate modifications in the classical manner.
+Archiving and assisted reproduction, including embryo and sperm cryopreservation, in vitro fertilization and rederivation of mouse lines are all technologies supported by the GEMF.

-The facility is fully equipped with the latest instrumentation and staffed with highly skilled personnel trained specifically for the production of mutant mice.
+The facility is fully equipped with the latest instrumentation and staffed with highly skilled personnel trained specifically in the production of mutant mice.

 The Dead Live Again

 Did the last male of your critical line just die?
 If you put him in the refrigerator immediately (NOT the freezer), we can isolate sperm to recover the line for up to four days after death.
-We did this recently with a 6 to 8 month old male and ended up with a 79% fertilization rate.
+In a previous procedure using a 6 to 8 month old male that had unfortunately expired, we ended up with a 79% fertilization rate.
 So don't give up hope.
 Call us at 713-745-1419 or 713-745-2654.